 We drove to the National Park region from Mount Taranaki, via the forgotten highway which is an experience in itself.
 This meant we got pretty good views of the mountain ranges from a distance but that didn’t prepare us for what it would feel like driving along the bottom of Mount Ngauruhoe.

 The towering snowy mountains were enough to make us feel tiny in our big Britz Motorhome.
 Even with the knowledge that we wouldn’t be able to do the famous Alpine Crossing, we were excited to get to camp and explore the area for a few days… whether there was a storm brewing or not.

-If you’re ever at the Tongariro National Park while the Alpine Crossing is shut, don’t be afraid to seek advice at the information centre – that’s what they’re there for!
+If you ever find yourself looking for a Tongariro Alpine Crossing winter alternative, don’t be afraid to seek advice at the information centre – that’s what they’re there for!
 Ask about the weather forecasts and what the track conditions are like.
 They’ll be able to help you make a decision and help you choose alternatives!
 They even have up to date information on the current avalanche risks, if you’re there during the season.

-After hearing the lady at the information centre describe the Tama Lakes Track, we knew it was going to be the perfect winter alternative to the Tongariro Alpine Crossing.
+After hearing the lady at the information centre describe the Tama Lakes Track, we knew it was going to be the perfect Tongariro Alpine Crossing winter alternative.

 It’s a 7-8 hour return walk through alpine and volcanic terrain that winds past rivers and waterfalls before making a steep incline towards two crystal blue volcanic crater lakes… the path varies from a solid easily marked track to loose volcanic rock and even snow!
 It was going to be the most challenging walk I’d ever done and I couldn’t wait.